Rule 173-39-02.1 | ODA provider certification: adult day service.

 (b) A social profile including social activity patterns, major life events, community services, caregiver data, formal and informal support systems, and behavior patterns.

-(e) Activity plan: No later than thirty days after the individual's initial attendance at the center or before the individual receives the first ten units of service at the center, whichever comes first, the provider shall either obtain the services of a licensed healthcare professional whose scope of practice includes developing activity plans to draft an activity plan for each individual or the provider shall require a staff member who is such a licensed healthcare professional to draft an activity plan for each individual.
-The plan shall identify the individual's strengths, needs, problems or difficulties, goals, and objectives.
-The plan shall describe the individual's:
+(d) Activity plan: No later than thirty days after the individual's initial attendance at the center or before the individual receives the first ten units of service at the center, whichever comes first, the provider shall obtain the services of a licensed healthcare professional whose scope of practice includes developing activity plans to draft an activity plan for each individual or an employee who is such a licensed healthcare professional to draft an activity plan for each individual.
+The plan shall do all of the following:

-(iv) Level of involvement in the drafting of the plan, and, if the individual has a caregiver, the caregiver's level of involvement in the drafting of the plan.
+(v) Describe the individual's level of involvement in the drafting of the plan, and, if the individual has a caregiver, the caregiver's level of involvement in the drafting of the plan.

-(v) Ability to provide a unique identifier as an attestation that the provider, or the provider's staff, completed an activity or unit of service.
+(vi) Describe the individual's ability to provide a unique identifier as an attestation that the provider, or the provider's staff, completed an activity or unit of service.

-(g) Interdisciplinary care conference (conference):
+(f) Interdisciplinary care conference (conference):

 (i) Frequency: The provider shall conduct a conference for each individual at least once every six months.

-(h) Activities: The provider shall announce daily and monthly planned activities through two or more of the following media:
+(g) Activities: The provider shall announce daily and monthly planned activities through two or more of the following media:

 (i) Posters in prominent locations throughout the center.